Houston faces flooding threat, with half a foot of rain possible into the weekend

 “The more urbanized corridors of south-central to southeast Texas will most be susceptible to enhanced runoff concerns,” wrote the Weather Prediction Center.

 Complicating matters further is the risk for severe weather — including isolated hail, microbursts and tornadoes — primarily southwest of Houston on Friday, but expanding across the metro by Saturday.
 Pockets of spin along the front will overlap with a weakly to moderately unstable air mass to brew a couple embedded rotating thunderstorms.
-The Storm Prediction Center identified a level 1 out of 5 “marginal risk” for severe weather.
+The Storm Prediction Center identified a Level 1 out of 5 “marginal risk” for severe weather.

 Houston is one of the most vulnerable places in the nation for high-end flooding.
 That stretch of Texas routinely receives excessive rainfall of 10 inches or more at a time, and the city’s infrastructure simply can’t handle it.
 And human-induced climate change is making it worse.